-Barmah-Millewa Forest: There is a high demand in Barmah-Millewa Forest for flows to support floodplain marsh, which includes Moira grass.
+Barmah-Millewa Forest: There is a high demand in Barmah-Millewa Forest for flows to support floodplain marsh (which includes moira grass), particularly in sites that remained dry in 2018-19.
 Environmental water demands for the rest of the forest's vegetation is moderate.
 Elsewhere in Barmah-Millewa Forest there is a moderate to high demand for environmental water to provide and maintain greater connectivity between forest creeks and the main River Murray to support the recovery of large-bodied native fish populations such as Murray and trout cod, including the prevention of stranding in floodplain networks.
-Meeting all the above demands is also likely to support waterbird outcomes such as the provision of foraging habitat and food sources for a range of species.
-If a naturallytriggered colonial bird breeding event occurs there will be a high demand for environmental water to support inundation of the nesting sites through to fledging stage.
+Meeting all the above demands is also likely to support water bird outcomes such as the provision of foraging habitat and food sources for a range of species.
+While not targeted, should colonial bird breeding be initiated there will be a high demand for environmental water to support inundation of the nesting sites through to fledging stage.

-Gunbower Creek: There is a moderate to high demand for environmental water to contribute to variable base flows and freshes to support the survival of native fish, encourage movement of large-bodied native fish and aquatic invertebrates, and support the mobilisation of carbon between Gunbower Creek and Gunbower Forest.
+Gunbower Creek: There is a moderate to high demand for environmental water to contribute to stable winter base flows and freshes to support the survival of native fish, encourage movement of large-bodied native fish and aquatic invertebrates, and support the mobilisation of carbon between Gunbower Creek and Gunbower Forest.

-Gunbower-Koondrook-Perricoota Forest: Following significant environmental watering actions in 2014-15 and 2015-16, and natural overbank flooding in 2016-17 that supported floodplain fish spawning, bird breeding and establishment of native tree species, there is still a high demand for environmental water in Gunbower Forest.
-Furthermore, a large portion of Gunbower forest was kept dry over the last two summers to assist with carp management.
-In Koondrook-Perricoota Forest there is a high demand for environmental water to build on the outcomes from recent natural inundation however any watering undertaken is pending the resolution of potential third party impacts.
+Gunbower-Forest: Following significant environmental watering actions in 2014-15 and 2015-16, natural overbank flooding in 2016-17 and environmental watering 2018-19 that supported floodplain fish spawning, bird breeding and establishment of native tree species, there is a moderate to low demand for environmental water in Gunbower Forest.

+Koondrook-Perricoota Forest: There is a high demand for environmental water to build on the outcomes from recent natural inundation however any watering undertaken is pending the resolution of potential third party impacts.